Veritius/bevy_stardust/udp/protocol.md

 | `u32` | Application minor version  |
 | `u32` | Application major version  |

+The equivalent of this in TCP is the SYN packet sent by the client.

 #### Listener response
 In response, the Listener sends a 'listener response' packet.
 Like the 'initiator hello' packet, this contains reliability and version data.
 However, it also contains a [response](#response-codes) code, which informs the initiator whether or not the listener will continue with the handshake.